Sign changes of Kloosterman sums with moduli having at most six prime factors

 \subsection{Background}

 Let $q$ be a fixed positive integer.
-For arbitrary integers $m$ and $n$, the classical Kloosterman sums are defined by
+For arbitrary integers $m$, the classical Kloosterman sums are defined by

-where $e(x)=e(2\pi ix/q)$.
+where $e(x)=e^{2\pi ix}$.
 Kloosterman sums have originated from Poincar\'{e} \cite{Poincare1911} and Kloosterman \cite{Kloosterman1927}.
 Scholars are concerned about whether there exists some specific explicit expression or asymptotic formula?
 Unfortunately, these results are beyond our capabilities for now.

-Kloosterman sums are one of the central research interests in analytic number theory and related to numerous applications in Diophantine equations and automorphic forms.
+Kloosterman sums are one of the central topics in analytic number theory and related to numerous applications in Diophantine equations and automorphic forms.
 A well-known estimate from Weil \cite{Weil1948} for the individual Kloosterman sum is

 in general